raganwald/raganwald.github.com/_posts/2016-04-22-genuine-javascript-sieve-of-eratosthenes.md

 ---

-### althea and ben have espressos
+### althea and ben talk interviews

 Althea and Ben were sipping feature espressos at their local indie coffee shop.
 "Althea," Ben began, "I'm prepping for my interview with RealTime, and I did some googling for their interview questions..."
-Althea died a little inside *That conversation*, they thought.
+Althea died a little inside. *That conversation*.
 Programmers were notorious for taking interview questions extremely personally.

 "Oh?"
 Althea tried to discourage Bob with overt disinterest.
 It was futile, of course: Bob carried on.